Writing Your Book as an Honest Reflection

 That our core values are becoming more valuable to our brand than the aesthetics.
 So that I—along with more and more of us—will begin to focus on what is important.
 Instead, what I will see is a beautifully transparent story.

-A story with missteps, uncertainties, and failings.
+Writing our book, our story with missteps, uncertainties, and failings.

 But also a story full of courage, truth, and strength.